-Coconut oil is extracted from the fruit of the coconut, and is solid at room temperature, with a definite sweet, coconut odour
+Coconut oil is extracted from the fruit of the coconut, it is solid at room temperature with a definite sweet, coconut aroma.

-Coconut butter can be used in food preparation as a direct substitute for other fats.
+Coconut oil can be used in food preparation as a direct substitute for other fats.

 Coconut oil is a strong detoxifier so we recommend starting with a teaspoon, 2-3 times a day and see how your body reacts and build up as your body gets used to it.
 There are many ways to use coconut oil including mixing into yoghurts, smoothies, making raw chocolate & even adding it to coffee.